Course Catalog

 5 units

 Focuses on particular issues of theoretical and practical importance in social psychology.
 Topics vary from year to year and often concentrate on issues of social justice, social identity, intergroup relations, and social policy.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 May be repeated for credit.

 PSYC 214A